 Reaching Australia by air

-It has never been easier to fly to Australia from the UK, with more carriers on offer – including Singapore Airlines, Qantas, Etihad Airways and Emirates – providing around 1,000 weekly flights* between the two countries.
+Flying to Australia from the UK is easy, with a collection of carriers – including Qatar, British Airways, Singapore Airlines, Qantas, Etihad Airways and Emirates – providing around 1,000 weekly flights* between the two countries.
 The majority of flights have one stop over in either the Middle East or Asia, and there are endless options to connect to the Australian capital cities of Brisbane, Melbourne, Sydney, Adelaide, Canberra, Darwin, Hobart and Perth.

 Visitors can even travel directly from the UK to Australia on a non-stop flight; Qantas' direct flight departs daily from London, and can have you in Perth in around 17 hours.